peter88213/nvhelp-en/source/file_menu.rst

 open your project with another application, and so on.

 .. hint::
-   In case you edit the project “outsides”, consider locking it before.
+   In case you edit the project "outsides", consider locking it before.

 Copy style sheet